Azure/aks-engine/docs/openshift/deploy.md

 ## Custom VNET

-ACS Engine supports deploying into an existing VNET.
+AKS Engine supports deploying into an existing VNET.
 Operators must specify the ARM path/id of Subnets for the `masterProfile` and  any `agentPoolProfiles`, as well as the master IP address in `firstConsecutiveStaticIP`.
 Note: Currently OpenShift clusters cannot be set up in the 172.30.0.0/16 range.

 To create a vnet and a subnet, for example: